Plants Commonly Used in Herbal Teas

 Lavender

 Lavender is an aromatic flowering herb long enjoyed in herbal tea traditions.
-Its distinctive floral fragrance and gentle flavor have made it a favorite addition to tea blends across cultures.
+Its distinctive floral fragrance and gentle flavor have made it my favorite addition to a good end of day tea moment.

 Read Plant Profile →